easysoft/phpmicro/Readme.EN.md

 `--disable-all --disable-zts --enable-micro --enable-phar --with-ffi --enable-zlib`

 3.make
-Due to PHP build system on Windows lack of the ability to statically build PHP binary, you cannot build micro with `nmake`
+Due to the PHP build system's inability to statically build PHP binaries on Windows, you cannot build micro with `nmake` command.

 ```batch
 # at PHP source dir